 (c) for a Member who has selected annual pension payments — the 15th of the month selected by the Member under regulation 189(1)(b);

-“pension total”, in relation to a Retirement Income Member, means the total amount paid to the Member from the Retirement Income Scheme during a financial year, not including any amounts paid under regulation 192;
+pension total, in relation to a Retirement Income Member, means the total amount paid to the Member from the Retirement Income Scheme during a financial year, not including any amounts paid under regulation 192;

-“retirement income account” means an account kept under regulation 178;
+retirement income account means an account kept under regulation 178;

-“reversionary pensioner” means a person selected under regulation 193(1)(b) by a Retirement Income Member as the person to whom the reversionary pension payable on the death of the Member is to be paid.
+reversionary pensioner means a person selected under regulation 193(1)(b) by a Retirement Income Member as the person to whom the reversionary pension payable on the death of the Member is to be paid.

 [Regulation 171 inserted in Gazette 19 Mar 2003 p.
 817-18; amended in Gazette 13 Apr 2007 p.
 1581.]